Associate Professional

 Examples of paging techniques includ...read more

-Q22.
-What are four pillars of oops
+Q. What are the four pillars of OOP?

 Four pillars of OOPs are Abstraction, Encapsulation, Inheritance, and Polymorphism.